DiTEC-project/gnn-pressure-estimation/README.md

 ## Installation

-You can follow the instruction to run the data generation tool and GATRes models.
+You can follow the instructions to run the data generation tool and GATRes models.

 1. Clone or download this repository.
-2. Activate *venv* environment with available Python (>=3.9), PyTorch (>=2.0) and/or CUDA (11.8).
-In case of a new environment, consider install required libraries via this command:
+2. Activate *venv* environment with available Python (>=3.9), PyTorch (>=2.0), PyTorch Geometric (>=2.4), and/or CUDA (11.8).
+In case of a new environment, consider installing the required libraries via this command:

     ``pip install -r requirement.txt``